Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 In Fig.~\ref{fig:ejecta:dyn:v} we show the differences between the data and the fits for the considered fitting models.
-We find that Eq.~\eqref{eq:fit_vej} and the second order polynomial in ($q,\tilde{\Lambda}$) reproduce most of the data within an error of $\sim50\%$.
-In both cases, the largest deviations are obtained for models of the \DScool{}, employing a neutrino leakage scheme.
+We find that Eq.~\eqref{eq:fit_vej} and the second order polynomial in ($q,\tilde{\Lambda}$) reproduce most of the data within an error of $\sim50\%$ and overall perform very similarly.
+In both cases, the largest deviations are obtained for models of the \DScool{}, with the neutrino leakage scheme.
 The one parameter polynomial of $\tilde{\Lambda}$ fails to capture the low velocity tail of the distribution and overall gives considerably higher differences between the dataset and the model predicted values of $\avd$.

-We conclude that while the inclusion of the mass-ratio, $q$, and of the reduced tidal parameter,$\tilde{\Lambda}$, into the fitting model allows to capture the leading trends, the ejecta velocity is sensitive to the physics input, in particular, to the effects of neutrino absorption.